Skip to main content

 State mutations

-A world mutates its state using RDF patches, which are granular additions and deletions of facts.
-Because Worlds functions as a chronological, append-only ledger, these patches permanently preserve historical truth.
+A world mutates its state using RDF patches, which are additions and deletions of facts.
+Because Worlds is a chronological, append-only ledger, these patches permanently preserve historical truth.

 Mutation and state

 Every update to a world is a transaction that appends new facts to the ledger.
-This ensures that agents can always query past states and understand how information has evolved over time.
+This ensures agents can always query past states and see how information has changed.

 RDF patches